New Jersey Surrogacy Laws 101: Everything You Need to Know

 Only gestational carrier agreements are enforceable under the New Jersey act.
 This means that the prospective surrogate must not have contributed the egg used to conceive the child she’s carrying.
 Instead, the embryo must have been conceived either from the intended parents’ sperm and egg or from gametes the intended parents obtained through a gamete donation.
 When a surrogate is genetically related to the child she carries, the process will be treated as an adoption and any surrogacy contract the parties sign will be unenforceable.

 Most surrogacy professionals follow the recommendations of the American Society for Reproductive Medicine when determining whether intended parents and surrogates are eligible to participate in the surrogacy process.
-However, some states establish their own requirements for participation in a legally enforceable surrogacy arrangement.
-That is the case with the new surrogacy law in New Jersey.
+However, some states, including New Jersey, establish their own requirements for participation in a legally enforceable surrogacy arrangement.

 Intended Parents Must: